 3) Dissertation Research Proposal: After passing the Qualifying Exam, the PhD student will meet with his/her advisor and select a Dissertation Committee.
 If the research topic of the student has changed significantly from the one initially intended, the student may select a new advisor (with the help of the original advisor), who will then help the student to select a Dissertation Committee.
 The Committee must have at least four members, including the advisor; at least two members must be permanent faculty in the Space Resources Program and at least one member must be from outside the program and be a faculty member at Mines.
-This outside member must chair the Committee.
-The student's advisor and Dissertation Committee must be approved by the Program Director.
+This outside member must be approved by the Program Director.
 An Advisor/Thesis Committee form must then be submitted to the Office of Graduate Studies for its approval.
 Additional Committee members from outside Mines are allowed with the student's advisor approval.

 The student should meet with the advisor and Dissertation Committee not long after its selection to discuss the research topic and obtain their feedback before starting the preparation of the Research Proposal, which consists of a document and a presentation.
 Other meetings prior to the presentation of the Proposal may be scheduled if the student, advisor, or Committee judges that it is needed.
 The student will then prepare a written Proposal of up to 10 pages (or more with Committee approval).
-The format is a single-spaced document with one-inch margins and 12-pt font.
-The document can include images and graphs: references